Goodcover, the YC-backed insurance startup, raises $7.5 million in Series A – TechCrunch

 YC-backed Goodcover, the insurtech startup that looks to pass unused premiums back to the policyholder, is today announcing the close of a $7.5 million Series A funding round.
 The funding was led by Goodwater Capital, with participation from Fuel Capital, Broadhaven Ventures, Global Founders Capital, Liquid 2 and TransRe.

 Goodcover launched out of Y Combinator in February of this year with a mission to charge as close to what is needed as possible in premiums, using its own machine learning algorithm for underwriting.
 It backs up that pact with its users by paying back unused premiums to its users.
-In fact, this year marked the first time Goodcover was able to offer users a dividend, which amounted to 1.89 percent of premiums paid that year.
+In fact, this year marked the first time Goodcover was able to offer users a dividend, which amounted to 1.89% of premiums paid that year.

-“This isn’t about charging everyone and then giving 50% back,” Lotz told TechCrunch at launch.
+“This isn’t about charging everyone and then giving 50% back,” CEO and co-founder Chris Lotz told TechCrunch at launch.
 “It’s a guarantee that we’re not overcharging you in the first place.”

 The company operates as a managing general agent, which means they write the policy, set the pricing and build their own risk assessment model, but partner with insurance carriers to hold the back-end capital and write on their book.
 This differs from Lemonade, which is its own insurance carrier, but is similar to Hippo and many other new insurtech startups.

-At launch, Goodcover was operational in California, which CEO and cofounder Chris Lotz says is one of the more difficult states to get licensed in.
+At launch, Goodcover was operational in California, which Lotz says is one of the more difficult states to get licensed in.
 With the fresh funding, Goodcover plans to move to more states in 2021 and expand coverage across the country.

 Here is what Goodwater Capital’s Eric Kim had to say in a prepared statement: